pmatulis/maas-one/README.md

      * 4 for the MAAS nodes (available for deployments)

 * 2 libvirt networks:
-     * 'external' for the external side of the MAAS host (libvirt DHCP enabled)
+     * 'external' for the external side of the MAAS host
-     * 'internal' for the internal side of the MAAS host (libvirt DHCP disabled)
+     * 'internal' for the internal side of the MAAS host

 * The KVM host, beyond hosting the guests, will act as the Juju client

-The four guests destined for MAAS nodes are currently configured with a lot of CPU power, a lot of memory, with two network interfaces, and multiple disks.
+The four guests destined for MAAS nodes are currently configured with a lot of CPU power, a lot of memory, two network interfaces, and three disks.
 This is because the original intent was the deployment of Charmed OpenStack.
 Adjust per your needs and desires by modifying `create-nodes.sh`.

 Before you begin look over all the files.
 They're pretty simple.